-“Fusing performance and functionality with aesthetic appeal, while never loosing sight of safety as the overarching consideration, is the design ethos that has driven all our work for Arksen”.
-Rob and Tom Humphreys, chief designers, Humphreys Yacht Design
+“Fusing performance and functionality with aesthetic appeal, while never losing sight of safety as the overarching consideration, is the design ethos that has driven all our work for Arksen”.
+Rob and Tom Humphreys, chief designers, Humphreys Yacht Design.

 HYD’s design diversity is the key to the success of the Arksen project.
 Given enough time, extreme specialisation in a singular type of vessel can produce an impressive depth of knowledge, but it does not generate the enormous breadth of knowledge nor the more open minded approach to design that comes from working across projects as disparate as a Volvo Ocean 70 race boat, a 37 metre powerboat capable of 50+ knots, and a galaxy of modern and traditionally styled motoryachts and sailboats from 20 to 120 foot.
 That breadth also encourages innovation and a healthy cross fertilisation of ideas; HYD has found that concepts small and large often flow between seemingly unrelated designs, and surprisingly often between sail and power.

 If there is one aspect that permeates all of HYD’s designs, it is a focus on optimising performance.
 And the Arksen project is no different.
 Every increment of performance gain lowers fuel consumption, extends the cruising range, lessens pollution and reduces environmental impact, shortens potential passage times, and minimises running costs.
 Paradoxically, improvements in performance are actually more impactive on fast displacement vessels like the Arksen vessels than they are on high speed planing craft.
 Displacement motorboats are normally confined to single figure cruising speeds, but the Arksen vessels are designed to break through this archetypal displacement threshold and cruise happily in the low teens, and in the right conditions to surf downwind at far higher speeds.